-Dumbbell Preacher Curl Single Arm
+Single-Arm Dumbbell Preacher Curl

 The Dumbbell Preacher Curl Single Arm isolates the biceps by stabilizing the upper arm on a preacher bench while training one side at a time.
+The unilateral focus reveals strength imbalances and improves arm symmetry.

-How to do the Dumbbell Preacher Curl Single Arm
+How to do the Single-Arm Dumbbell Preacher Curl

 - 01